majewsky/blog-data/posts/argh-pm.md

 And that's exactly what happened.
 While Debian and Pacman packages use simple text files with `key: value` lines for their metadata, the RPM spec includes a custom binary format for a key-value database.
 Both the signature section and header section follow this format.
-My favorite part of all this is that because of this, an RPM file actually has **five** headers:
+My favorite part of this is that because of this, an RPM file actually has **five**
+headers:

 * the lead section (deprecated)
 * the signature section